vivekpandey-dev16/DesignPatternConcepts/README.md

 # DesignPatternConcepts
-Repository to lean and implement design pattern concepts
+Repository to learn and implement design pattern concepts